MarkPatka/CSharpBase/README.md

-# CSharp_Step2
+# CSharp_Base
-Familiarization with ClassDesign, OOP principles, design according to SOLID principles.
+Familiarization with ClassDesign and OOP principles.

 In this step I\`m working out base principles of Designing classes.
-Also get experiense using such data formats as xml and json, creation own data structures e.g. (MyLinkedList, MyList), redifining class operators and other useful base skills.